 Mistakes in affidavits are not easily fixed and you will usually need to file another affidavit that corrects the initial affidavit.
 If, after swearing an affidavit, you realise that it contains a mistake you should contact the court registrar.
 The court registrar will tell you if you need to file a second affidavit or if you can amend the initial affidavit by hand (in front of the person who took the affidavit – see below).

-If the affidavit has more than one page, excluding the cover page, then you must initial every page except the page that has been signed.
-You must also initial every exhibit.
+If the affidavit has more than one page, excluding the cover page, then you must initial every page that precedes the page that has been signed.
+Note that exhibits are attached after the signature page so should not be initialed.

 A document is not an affidavit until you have given an oath or affirmation verifying its contents.
 The oath or affirmation must be given in front of a person lawfully authorised to take oaths.